A New Approach to Urbanism

-The Master of Arts in Theories of Urban Practice, launched in fall 2012, reflects a new approach to urbanism in which the main tools of design are transformative theories, urban research, and analysis.
+The Master of Arts in Theories of Urban Practice reflects a new approach to urbanism in which the main tools of design are transformative theories, urban research, and analysis.
 In this 36-credit program, students conduct original research and develop design strategies based on critical engagement with contemporary urban issues viewed through historical, theoretical, methodological, and analytical lenses.

 The program is aimed at students interested in the ways cities are shaped and reshaped, whether through urban planning, public policy, real estate development, architecture, or other forms of design.
 Students explore new avenues beyond conventional urban design programs to gain a broad understanding of the social, political, economic, and environmental forces that affect cities.
 They seek ways to transform cities, including working with and ultimately occupying leadership positions in community groups, foundations, educational institutions, think tanks, public agencies, private firms, global collaborative networks.